vrurg/raku-Test-Async/docs/md/Test/Async/Manual.md

   * a test suite is created

-  * it's body is executed.
+  * its body is executed.
 Any invoked test tool results in one or couple events sent

   * events are taken care of by a reporter which presents a user with meaningful representation of testing outcomes

-  * if a child suite created it is either invoked instantly or postponed for later depending on it's parent suite status
+  * if a child suite created it is either invoked instantly or postponed for later depending on its parent suite status

   * when suite is finished `done-testing` is invoked either implicitly or explicitly